 Rabilloud, T. Two-dimensional gel electrophoresis in proteomics: old, old fashioned, but it still climbs up the mountains.
 Proteomics.
 2002, 2, (1), 3-10.

-Harmful if swallowed.
-May be harmful in contact with skin.
-May be harmful if inhaled.
+Toxic if swallowed.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye irritation.
-May cause an allergic skin reaction.
+Harmful if inhaled.
 May cause genetic defects.
 May cause cancer.
-Suspected of damaging fertility or the unborn child.
+Suspected of damaging fertility.
 Causes damage to organs through prolonged or repeated exposure.